 Specific goals need to be able to answer all 6 of the “W” questions – Who, What, When, Where, Which and Why.
 Who’s involved in this goal?
 What needs to be accomplished?
 Where will this happen?
 When will it happen?
 Which methods will you use?
 Why are you doing it?
 Making sure that a goal is specific means that you have a clear-cut mission – you either do it or you don’t.

 In order to measure your goal, you need to set criteria that you can track, work towards, and hold yourself to.
 Goals should have clear metrics for success that you can’t get away with doing halfway.
 For example, “I’ll run more” isn’t a measurable goal.
-“I’ll run two miles every two days” is measurable, which makes it a much better goal.
+“I’ll run two miles every two days” is measurable, which makes it a much better New Years Resolution.

 By using the SMART method, you can create realistic goals that motivate you and can’t be easily bent or forgotten.